containers/podlet/README.md

     - `podman kube play`
     - `podman network create`
     - `podman volume create`
+- Convert a (docker) compose file to:
+    - Multiple quadlet files
+    - A pod with a quadlet kube file and Kubernetes YAML
 - Write to stdout or to a file
 - Options for including common systemd unit options
+- Checks for existing systemd services to avoid conflict
+    - Opt-out with `--skip-services-check`

 ## Install